slyd0g/pwnVNC/README.md

 # pwnVNC

-#Input: List of IPv4 addresses (obtained from nmap, masscan, etc)
+#Input: List of IPv4 addresses with port 5900 open (obtained from nmap, masscan, etc)

 #Output: Snapshots of anyone running a VNC session without any form of authentication